Dillon Gabriel: High school career

 Gabriel attended Mililani High School in Mililani, Hawaii, graduating in 2019.
-During his high school career, he was a three-time first-team All-Oahu Interscholastic Association (OIA) selection.
-In his senior year, Gabriel was named the 2018 OIA Offensive Player of the Year and the 2018–19 Gatorade Hawaii Football Player of the Year after passing for 3,754 yards and 38 touchdowns.
-He led the Mililani Trojans to a 10–3 record and an appearance in the 2018 HHSAA Division I-Open Football State Championship game, the highest level of high school football in Hawaii.
-The team finished second in the state following a 38–17 loss to the Saint Louis Crusaders.
-Gabriel concluded his high school career with a Hawaii state record of 9,848 passing yards and 105 touchdowns, surpassing the previous all-time passing yards record held by NFL Pro Bowler Tua Tagovailoa.
+During his senior year, he maintained a 3.91 GPA and earned recognition as the 2018–19 Gatorade Hawaii Football Player of the Year, Honolulu Star-Advertiser All-State Offensive Player of the Year, and OIA Offensive Player of the Year after passing for 3,754 yards and 38 touchdowns as a quarterback.
+He led the Mililani Trojans to a 10–3 record and an appearance in the 2018 HHSAA Division I-Open Football State Championship game, the highest level of high school football in Hawaii, where the team finished second in the state after a 38–17 loss to the Saint Louis Crusaders.
+Gabriel concluded his high school career with three first-team All-OIA selections, a Hawaii state record of 9,848 passing yards that surpassed the previous mark set by NFL Pro Bowler Tua Tagovailoa, and 105 passing touchdowns, which ranked second all-time behind Hawaii quarterback Timmy Chang.

 Rated a three-star recruit by 247Sports, Gabriel initially committed to play college football for the Army Black Knights during his senior year of high school.
 However, after receiving offers from Georgia, UCF, and USC, he decommitted and ultimately chose the University of Central Florida (UCF), drawn by the opportunity to compete for the starting quarterback position and earn immediate playing time.
-At that time, UCF was conducting an open competition for the starting role following the severe leg injury of McKenzie Milton, Gabriel's close friend and former Mililani teammate, who suffered a dislocated knee during the 2018 season that required multiple surgeries and extensive rehabilitation.
+At that time, UCF was conducting an open competition for the starting role following the severe leg injury of McKenzie Milton, Gabriel's close friend and former Mililani teammate, who dislocated his knee during the 2018 season, requiring multiple surgeries and extensive rehabilitation.